-In addition to the Faculty of Graduate Studies requirements, entry requirements for the Counselling Psychology PhD program include:
+In addition to the Faculty of Graduate Studies requirements, entry requirements include:

-b) Two senior undergraduate or one graduate course (3 units or 0.5 full-course equivalent each) in (i) biological bases of behaviour, (ii) cognitive-affective bases of behaviour, (iii) social bases of behaviour, and (iv) individual behaviour.
+b) Two senior undergraduate or one graduate course (3 units each) in (i) biological bases of behaviour, (ii) cognitive-affective bases of behaviour, (iii) social bases of behaviour, and (iv) individual behaviour.

 c) One senior undergraduate or one graduate course in the historical and scientific foundations of general psychology.

-g) For applicants required to provide proof of proficiency in English, a minimum TOEFL score of 97 (Internet-based test), an IELTS score of 7.0, or a MELAB score of 83.
+f) For applicants required to provide proof of proficiency in English, a minimum TOEFL score of 97 (Internet-based test), or an IELTS score of 7.0 (Academic version).
 The test must have been taken within the last two years.
-Proficiency may also be met by successful graduation from Level III of the International Foundations Program (IFP).
+When requesting that official TOEFL test scores are forwarded to the University of Calgary, please indicate institution code 0813.